stealjs/steal/docs/stealjs.md

 _Good artists copy; great artists steal._

-StealJS is a module loader and builder that will help you create the next great app.
+StealJS is a module loader and builder that will help you create the next great app or open source project.
 Its designed to simplify dependency management while being extremely powerful and flexible.

 Its module loader, [steal], supports the future - [ES6 Module Loader](https://github.com/ModuleLoader/es6-module-loader) syntax -
 with everything [traceur supports](https://github.com/google/traceur-compiler/wiki/LanguageFeatures), while supporting AMD, and CommonJS.
+It can load [npm] modules without configuration.

 Steal makes common use cases as simply as possible.
 Steal automatically loads a [@config config] and [@dev development tools] module, supports css and less, and makes it easy to switch between development and production [System.env environments].

+Its builder, [steal-tools],
-Its builder, [steal-tools steal-tools], lets you build an application or export your project to AMD, CommonJS or standalone formats.
-But steal-tools killer feature, it can build progressively loaded apps that balance caching and the number of script requests, resulting in lightning-fast load times.
+lets you build an application or export your project to AMD, CommonJS or standalone formats.
+But steal-tools' killer feature, is it can build progressively loaded apps that balance caching and the number of script requests, resulting in lightning-fast load times.